 Although there weren’t a huge amount of tourists in Oman fullstop; we felt sad to see that some of them completely ignored the signs and rules for swimming in the wadis.
 Respect local codes of behaviour and traditions of dress.

-Enjoy the wadis; the adventure and beautiful Oman!
+Enjoy the adventure and the beautiful wadis in Oman!

 Useful links for your travels in Middle East and beyond…